 Florida Insurance Claim Appraisal

 Appraisal has often been described as a mechanism to resolve disputes between the policyholder and the insurance company.
 Appraisal provisions have been written within insurance policies for well over a century.
 The main purpose of utilization of insurance appraisal is to allow a quick and inexpensive resolution of the value of the loss.
-Appraisal is considered ADR, alternative dispute resolution, and it is designed to remove the high costs of hiring Attorneys, while also allowing for a much quicker resolution then a Lawsuit.
+Appraisal is considered ADR, alternative dispute resolution, and it is designed to remove the high costs of hiring Attorneys, while also allowing for a much quicker resolution than a Lawsuit.
 More so, insurance appraisal is preferred by the Florida Courts, as they appreciate the reduction in their docket load, and thus they will typically enforce the appraisal clause when an insurance company is attempting to get out of complying.

 In most states, the rules require that once appraisal is properly demanded, appraisal can be specifically enforced by either party.
 Furthermore, the appraisal must be completed before the court can address any coverage issues, even if the insurance company alleges that the loss is not covered.
 If the insurance company refuses to participate in appraisal, they may be liable to the policyholder for actual damages incurred.